CesaragsUC/repo-pg-net/README.md

 **HybridRepoNet** is a robust and extensible repository implementation for .NET applications using **PostgreSQL** and **Sql Server**.
 It simplifies **Create, Read, Update, and Delete (CRUD)** operations while maintaining a **clean architecture** through the **Unit of Work (UoW) pattern** and **Domain Events**.

 With this package, you can:
+- Use Polly Retry polices for better resilience.
 - Abstract the data access layer using the **Repository Pattern**.
 - Manage transactions efficiently with **Unit of Work**.
 - Automatically dispatch **Domain Events** on entity changes (e.g., create, update, delete).